uofs-simlab/Summa-Actors/README.md

  * [C++ Actor Framework](https://github.com/actor-framework/actor-framework)

 Once the following libraries have been installed SUMMA-Actors can be compiled in one of two ways.
-The first way is to modify the makefile directly and the second is to invoke the makefile by shellscript:
+The first way is to modify the Makefile directly and the second is to invoke the makefile by shellscript:

 ### Method 1: Makefile
-The method is best used for a workstation build that does not have access to a Compute Canada environment where inlcudes and libraires will need to be explicitly specified.
+The method is best used for a workstation build that does not have access to a Compute Canada Software Stack where includes and libraries will need to be explicitly specified.

- 1. Makefile:
-  Changes need to be made to the following variables in the Makefile:
+The Makefile is located in the `build` directory and the following variables will need to be uncommented and changed:
-    - F_MASTER = directory/above/build
+  - F_MASTER = Path/to/Summa-Actors/  # this is the directory above build/
   - FC = gfortran
   - CC = g++
   - INCLUDES = Path/to/netcdf/includes
-    - LIBRARIES = Path/to/netcdf/lib & Path/to/openblas
+  - LIBRARIES = Path/to/netcdf/lib
+                Path/to/openblas
                 -lnetcdff -lopenblas
-    - ACTORS_INCLUDES = $INCLUDES & Path/to/CAF/includes
+  - ACTORS_INCLUDES = $INCLUDES
+                      Path/to/CAF/includes
-    - ACTORS_LIBRARIES = $LIBRARIES & PATH/to/CAF/lib & PATH/to/libsumma.so
+  - ACTORS_LIBRARIES = $LIBRARIES
+                       PATH/to/CAF/lib
+                       $(F_MASTER)/bin
         -lcaf_core -lcaf_io -lsumma -lopenblas -lnetcdff

 After the following SUMMA-Actors can be compiled with `make`.

-  Note: SUMMA is compiled as a shared library (libsumma.so) and the main program will need to know where this library is located in order to properly link it.
-  By compiling both libsumma.so and summaMain in the same directory (build/) should be enough.
-However if there are issues, specifing where libsumma.so will be compiled can be done by adding the path to `ACTORS_LIBRARIES` in the makefile this should rectify the issues.
+Once compiled you will need to set the library path variable with the following command (replace F_Master with the full path to the SUMMA-Actors directory):
+`export LD_LIBRARY_PATH=/F_MASTER/bin`

+See section Running SUMMA-Actors for instructions on how to use the program.

 ### Method 2: Shell Script
- 2. ShellScript:
-  In the build directory exists a example_compile.sh script that can be modified.
-  This is usually used for HPC computing environments and includes which modules to load for Compute Canada or the University of Saskatchewan's Copernicus. example_compile.sh contains instructions on what parts to modify and how to invoke the makefile from the script.
+This method is best used for cluster environments that have access to the Compute Canada Software Stack.
+This method has been tested on the University of Saskatchewan's Copernicus and Compute Canada's Graham.
+This method will invoke the Makefile and no modifications should be made to the Makefile for this method.

-  Once the shellscript has been modified running it with `source your_script.sh` will compile SUMMA-Actors.

-After SUMMA-Actors is compiled you should be left with a libsumma.so and a summaMain file in your build directory.

-It is important to set the `LD_LIBRARY_PATH` environment variable before attempting to run summa.
-This variable needs to point to the location of libsumma.so.
-If you compiled using the shellscript using the `source` command and following the directions within the example_compile.sh this should already be set for you.
+The compilation script is located in the `build` as `compile_summa.sh`.
+The only variable within the compile script that needs to be changed is the `F_MASTER` path.
+This is the absolute path to the SUMMA-Actors directory.

+Once the F_MASTER path has been specified the following command can be used to build SUMMA-Actors from the build directory:
+`source compile_summa.sh`

+This script should load all of the required modules from the Compute Canada Software Stack as well as set the environment variable `LD_LIBRARY_PATH` required for running SUMMA-Actors.

 ## Running Summa-Actors